St Francis CE Primary School Curriculum

 Wherever possible, learning is grounded in real life experiences and provides children with the opportunity to broaden their horizons.
 This is achieved through Outdoor Learning, whole school projects and by embracing opportunities in our local area.

-We use Cornerstones/Curriculum Maestro to help guide our curriculum and have tailored our plans to meet the needs of the children in our community.
+We use Cornerstones/Curriculum Maestro to help guide our curriculum and tailor our plans to meet the needs of the children in our community.

 At St Francis CE Primary School we aim to provide an enriching curriculum and offer opportunities for children to increase their cultural capital.
 Please see the document below to view an overview of these trips, visits, workshops and events.